gpipperr/OraPowerShell/README.txt

 To configure the File Backup copy the file conf/backup_file_config_template.xml to conf/backup_file_config.xml and edit the file

-#cmd-let to configure the enviromen
+#cmdlet to configure the enviroment

 To configure the setdb enviroment copy the file conf/oracle_homes_template.xml to conf/oracle_homes.xml and edit the file

+#Satus E-Mail configuration

+To configure the mail server copy the the conf/mail_config_template.xml to conf/mail_config.xml and edit the file